 What is CBD?

 Cannabidiol (CBD) is a non-psychoactive compound found in the cannabis plant.
-It is widely studied due to its supposed medical use, including anti-inflammatory and neuroprotective properties(18).
+It is widely studied due to its supposed medical use, including anti-inflammatory, anti-epileptic, and neuroprotective properties(18).

 CBD hemp products come in tinctures, gummies, capsules, vape oils, or topicals.
 CBD’s potential benefits include managing pain, reducing inflammation, alleviating stress and anxiety, and promoting sleep(19).